 When logged in as user root, making a single mistake can damage or destroy a system.
-Therefore, we recommend building the packages in this chapter as an unprivileged user.
+Therefore, the packages in the next two chapters are built as an unprivileged user.
 You could use your own user name, but to make it easier to set up a clean working environment, create a new user called lfs as a member of a new group (also named lfs) and use this user during the installation process.
 As root, issue the following commands to add the new user: